node-migrator-bot/serverus/README.md

         // Arguments to run the executable with
         // the string "$PORT" is special and will be replaced with the port that serverus wants this instance to run on "args": ["server.js", "--port=$PORT"],
-        // Branches to run on startup
+        // An array of files you don't want to be deployed - serverus will also respect your .gitignore file "excludeFromDeploy": [],
-        "branches": ["master"],
+        // Branches to run on startup (you can run others on demand) "branches": ["master"],
         // Config overrides for various branch configuration "master": {